Temperature-induced Coulomb excitations in rhombohedral 3D graphene: Conclusions

 \section{Conclusions}

-Concerning the low-frequency single-particle excitations and plasmon modes, it is very interesting to fully explore the stacking-configuration-diversified phenomena.
-Three kinds of graphites only exhibit the optical plasmons, as observed in a 3D electron gas.
-However, their low-frequency plasmons might sharply contrast to one another in terms of the excitation frequencies, main causes, concise relations with the direction of the transferred momentum, and significant temperature dependences.
-The collective oscillation frequency in the AA-stacked graphite, which mainly come the high free electron/hole density in the Dirac-cone structures, reaches the order of ${\omega_p\sim\,1}$ eV even at zero temperature.
-This results directly reflects the strongest overlap among three systems.
-The 3D plasmon modes could survive under the parallel and perpendicular transferred momenta, in which the former/latter case experiences the serious/light Landau dampings at small momenta; furthermore, the critical momenta are ${0.12}$ ${\AA^{-1}}$ and 0.6 ${\AA^{-1}}$.
-Apparently, the temperature effects are negligible in simple hexagonal graphite.
-On the other hand, it is almost impossible to observe the low-frequency optical plasmons in the Bernal and rhombohedral graphites, while the transferred momentum is parallel to the graphitic plane.
-Such phenomenon is attributed to the low free carrier density and the strong e-h dampings.
-The optical plasmons under the perpendicular momentum are very sensitive to temperature.
-Specifically, as to the ABC-stacked graphite, the plasmon modes at long wavelength limit are clearly revealed in the energy loss spectra, only when the thermal excitations are required to supply the sufficient free electrons and holes, e.g., the existence of collective excitations at ${\bf q\rightarrow\,0}$ only for ${T>100}$ K. In general, the higher the temperature (the transferred momentum) is, the larger (the higher) the critical momentum (temperature) is.
-Up to now, there are no experimental examinations on the screened excitation spectra of the AA- and ABC-stacked graphites.
+The tight-binding model and the random phase approximation are respectively utilized to study the low-frequency electronic and Coulomb-excitation properties of ABC-stacked graphite.
+In conclusion, it can be said that the strength (the strength and the frequency) of the single-particle excitations strongly depends on the temperature $T$ (the magnitude of the perpendicular transferred momentum $q_z$).
+Because of the energy dispersion along the KH direction and the Fermi–Dirac distribution, the strength and the frequency declines and grows with the increase of $q_z$, respectively.
+Moreover, due to the increase of $T$, the raised free electrons and holes enhance the strength of the single-particle excitations.
+As to the collective excitations, the optical plasmons under the perpendicular transferred momentum are very sensitive to temperature.
+The plasmon modes at long wavelength limit are clearly revealed in the energy loss spectra, only when the thermal excitations are required to supply the sufficient free electrons and holes, e.g., the existence of collective excitations at ${\bf q\rightarrow\,0}$ only for ${T>100}$ K. In general, the higher the temperature (the transferred momentum) is, the larger (the higher) the critical momentum (temperature) is.
+Up to now, there are no experimental examinations on the screened excitation spectra of the ABC-stacked graphites.

 \centerline {\bf Acknowledge}

 We would like to acknowledge the financial support from the Ministry of Science and Technology of the Republic of China (Taiwan) under Grant No. MOST 107-2112-M-017-001.

 \centerline {\bf REFERENCES}